rafaelngoncalves5/seed-django/README.md

-# Seed a Django database in three steps
+# Seed a Django relational database in three steps

 1. Import your model
 2. Change the instance at line 7 with the imported line